 Diesel Trucking Market

-Carbon emission reduction and increased full economy are the HydraGenTM’s two most critical features for the transportation industry of today and tomorrow.
+Carbon emission reduction and increased fuel economy are the HydraGENTM’s two most critical features for the transportation industry of today and tomorrow.

 The US trucking industry represents an estimated 15.5 million trucks with an average of 192,000 new trucks sold each year and accounts for nearly 13 percent of the nation’s total fuel consumption.
 Fuel is the number one largest fixed cost for the trucking industry.

-dynaCERT’s initial HydraGenTM unit design is targeted at transport trucks and is capable of delivering 3 liters per minute.
+dynaCERT’s initial HydraGENTM unit design is targeted at transport trucks and is capable of delivering three liters per minute.
 The system is powered directly from the vehicle’s power system for high electrical efficiency.
 The water reservoir is housed in the cab of the truck and the rest of the system is contained in a light weight, impact resistant, Kraton modified ABS cabinet that is mounted to the outside of the vehicle.

 While initial production will focus on sales to the trucking industry, the company is also poised to become a major supplier of carbon emission reduction technology to the automotive, light-truck, rail, marine and off-grid power sectors.